Fredus14/RegAppPres/index.md

 - Select the data set
 - Select the desired outcome variable
 - Select the desired predictor variables
-- Toggle to the ``Model Summary tab`` to see details such as residual and coefficient summaries.
+- Toggle to the ``Model Summary`` tab to see details such as residuals and coefficients summaries.

 </br>
 </br>